SFitz911/Vibe-Live-Streaming/README.md

-# 🎥 Vibe Live - Educational Live Streaming Platform
+# 🎥 Vibe Coding Live - Educational Live Coding Platform

-A modern, full-stack live streaming platform built for IT learners and professionals.
+A modern, full-stack live coding platform built for IT learners and professionals.
 Share your screen, teach coding, and collaborate in real-time with advanced AI tools and cloud technologies.

 ## 📋 Table of Contents